Types of Mortgages Explained & How to Choose the Right One

 • This means your mortgage payments will be lower, but at the end of the mortgage term you will still owe the original amount you borrowed which you will need to repay.

-• While these are common for Buy to Let mortgages, they can be difficult to get otherwise.
-However, they may be suitable for homeowners who are asset-rich or who earn significant bonuses which they can use to pay off chunks of the capital.
+• However, what’s right for you depends on your circumstances.
+For example, they may suit homeowners who are asset-rich or who earn significant bonuses which they can use to pay off chunks of the capital.

 Buyer type

-The types of mortgages available will depend on what type of buyer (or remortgager) you are.
-This is because buyer type determines eligibility, deposit size and affordability rules.
+The types of mortgages available for you will depend on your circumstances, including what type of buyer (or remortgager) you are.

 First time buyer mortgages